acouplepercent/acouplepercent.github.io/_posts/2016-08-28-the-volatility-machine.md

 (Personal note: this works equally well when lending money to friends)

-Hedging against default risk here is difficult due to what Pettis calls the "gapping" effect of a soverign crisis:
+Hedging against default risk here is difficult due to what Pettis calls the "gapping" effect of a sovereign crisis:

-> ...by which I mean the discontinuous nature of a soverign default--when all external debt simultaneously becomes unpayable.
-Because gapping risk is extermely difficult to hedge and can create tremendous inefficiencies for the borrower, investors are forced into procyclical behavior whenever there's a crisis.
+> ...by which I mean the discontinuous nature of a sovereign default--when all external debt simultaneously becomes unpayable.
+Because gapping risk is extremely difficult to hedge and can create tremendous inefficiencies for the borrower, investors are forced into procyclical behavior whenever there's a crisis.
 (164)

 Any investment to dampen the cycle is helpful, but not always seen that way: